-The Request for Proposals (RFP) for the Indonesia Country Grant is now live.Apply now
+The Request for Proposals (RFP) for the Burkina Faso Country Grant is now live.Apply now

 The Fleming Fund Country Grants programme will assist countries to collect high quality data relevant to antimicrobial resistance (AMR).
 This data will cover AMR and drug resistant infections, and the use of antimicrobial medicines in human and animal health, agriculture and aquaculture.

 By 2022, the Fleming Fund will have helped 24 low and middle income countries to start building a sustainable national surveillance programme to fight AMR.
 The increase in data, shared nationally and globally, will form the basis of changes in policy and practice for the use of antimicrobial medicines.

 The Fleming Fund is one of the largest international aid investments dedicated to improving AMR surveillance.
 The most cost-effective contribution we can make is to support countries to begin to implement global recommendations on surveillance, such as the Global Antimicrobial Resistance Surveillance System (GLASS).
 This is because:

 - countries need robust surveillance data on AMR and the use of antimicrobial medicines in order to make informed decisions on their priorities and allocate often scarce resources to tackle AMR.
 Good quality surveillance data is key to delivering effective national responses to AMR.

 - effective policy, practice and investment needs to be guided by evidence.
 AMR evidence can only be generated through robust and functional surveillance programmes collecting representative data.

 - a sustainable and effective surveillance system will have the ability to monitor trends in resistance, prevalence and the consumption and use of antibiotics.
 This data can only be provided through effective national surveillance networks.